Income-driven repayment plan forgiveness writes off your remaining loan balance after 20 or 25 years of monthly payments.

 How to maximize chances at IDR loan forgiveness

-- Recertify your family size and annual income before the end of your 12-month repayment term
+- Recertify your family size and annual income before your 12-month repayment term ends.

 - Keep track of the number of qualifying payments you have made on your federal student loans.

 Also, before you consolidate, understand that consolidating from the FFEL program into the Direct Loan program resets the number of qualifying payments you’ve earned to zero.